Cochrane Library

 The Cochrane Library (named after Archie Cochrane) is a collection of databases in medicine and other healthcare specialties provided by Cochrane and other organizations.
 At its core is the collection of Cochrane Reviews, a database of systematic reviews and meta-analyses that summarize and interpret the results of medical research.
 The Cochrane Library aims to make the results of well-conducted clinical trials readily available and is a key resource in evidence-based medicine.

 Access and use

 The Cochrane Library is a subscription-based database, published initially by Update Software and now published by John Wiley & Sons, Ltd. as part of Wiley Online Library.
 In many countries, including parts of Canada, the United Kingdom, Ireland, the Scandinavian countries, New Zealand, Australia, India, South Africa, and Poland, it has been made available free to all residents by "national provision" (typically a government or Department of Health pays for the license).
+Other countries negotiate for a national license, which similarly provides free Cochrane access to all residents; in Switzerland, the national license is funded by the Swiss Academy of Medical Sciences, the Consortium of Swiss Academic Libraries, university hospitals, and the Federal Office of Public Health.
 There are also arrangements for free access in much of Latin America and in "low-income countries", typically via HINARI.
 All countries have free access to two-page abstracts of all Cochrane Reviews and short plain-language summaries of selected articles.

 Cochrane Reviews appear to be relatively underused in the United States for two reasons: